holtscomm/miniblog/README.md

 ### Modify the post template to your needs

-The templating "engine" exposes some variables that you can use in your templates.
+The template "engine" exposes some variables that you can use in your templates.
 Here is the default template, which uses all of the available variables:

 ```html
 <div class="post" id="post-$postid$">